 Why Wildfire Smoke Is a Problem

 For a quick overview … wildfire smoke exposure is associated with numerous adverse health effects.
 Wildfire smoke itself comprises many different chemicals and pollutants.
 And that includes respiratory irritants and air toxics.
-Research also shows that specific populations (e.g. children, older adults, low-income families, outdoor workers) are more vulnerable to wildfire smoke exposure and high-risk for serious health ramifications.
+Research also shows that specific populations (e.g., children, older adults, low-income families and outdoor workers) are more vulnerable to wildfire smoke exposure and high-risk for serious health ramifications.

 Regardless, intervening in any way to minimize one’s wildfire smoke exposure is crucial.
-While wildfires worsen both outdoor and indoor air pollution, it’s your indoor living space you can control.
+While wildfires worsen both outdoor and indoor air pollution, you can still control your indoor living space.
 IAQ solutions like improved home air filtration is necessary for anyone interested in limiting smoke exposure.

 Do Air Filters Actually Help With Wildfire Smoke?